vi4m/swiftbox/README.md

 #### Custom sources
-To create custom sources you need to create class that conforms to `ConfigSource`.
+To create custom sources, you need to create a class that conforms to `ConfigSource`.
 `DictionarySource` is the simplest working source that can be used as an example:
 ```swift
 public typealias Storage = [String: Any?]